 \section{Background}

-Biological diversity is nearing or already past a global tipping point \citep{barnosky2012}.
-Beyond this phase transition, the processes regulating biodiversity will change, and the dynamics of their resultant biological systems, from clades to ecosystems, will become non-steady state \citep{barnosky, boettinger}.
-Despite the pressing need , our level of understanding of biodiversity dynamics remains rudimentary .
-We must be able to address how biodiversity has been shaped in the past, what are the expectations as we move into the future, and how will associated ecosystems respond to global change.
-Phase transitions operate across spatial scales and so we must be able to tackle these questions from plots to biomes in order to detect and understand non-steady state dynamics.
+Biological diversity is nearing or is already past a global tipping point \citep{barnosky2012}.
+Beyond this phase transition, the processes regulating biodiversity will change, and the dynamics of these resultant biological systems, from clades to ecosystems, will become non-steady state \citep{barnosky, boettinger}.
+Despite the pressing need for a comprehensive understanding of biodiversity dynamics, our understanding remains rudimentary .
+We must be able to address how biodiversity has been shaped in the past, what the expectations are as we move into the future, and how associated ecosystems will respond to global change.
+Phase transitions operate across spatial scales therefore we must be able to tackle these questions from plots to biomes in order to detect and understand non-steady state dynamics.
 Advances in our understanding of specific ecosystem components are idiosyncratic.
-While remote sensing and distributed biogeochemical monitoring \citep{asner, NEON} are rapidly advancing ecosystem modeling, similar large scale study of organismal processes, from data generation to theory development, and from genetics to populations and communities, lags behind, especially for ``dark taxa'' such as arthropods and microbes.
+While remote sensing and distributed biogeochemical monitoring \citep{asner, NEON} are rapidly advancing ecosystem modeling, similar large scale study of organismal processes, from data generation to theory development, and from genetics to populations and communities, lags behind, especially for “dark taxa” such as arthropods and microbes.

 Biodiversity results from both evolutionary and historical processes operating at larger spatiotemporal scales and ecological processes operating at smaller scales (Lessard et al. 2012).
 Feedbacks between processes along this evolutionary-ecological continuum drive non-steady state biodiversity dynamics \citep{brown1971, ricklefsNeutral, rosindell, rominger2015}.
 The consequences of non-steady state dynamics are profound for ecosystem function \citep{XXX}, and based on state shifts in the geologic past, the consequence for evolution will persist for millions of years \cite{erwin}.
 Yet we lack approaches that synthesize across scales of space and evolutionary time to understand the consequences of this eco-evolutionary feedback process.
-The propensity for systems to transition into non-steady states cannot be assessed given current means of synthesizing ideas from ecology with those from evolution.
-Additionally, a lack of cross-scale biodiversity data (from plots to landscapes and genes to species) combined with a lack of theoretical framework, limit this synthesis.
+The propensity for systems to transition into non-steady states cannot be assessed given current means of synthesizing ecological theories with those from evolution.
+Combined with this lack of theoretical framework, a lack of cross-scale biodiversity data (from plots to landscapes and genes to species) limit this essential synthesis.

 \subsection{Theory provides a lens on non-steady state processes}

 Recent theoretical developments have brought mechanistically simplified theory to the forefront of ecological research \citep{hubbell2001, chave, rosindell, harte2011}.
 These simple theories have been critical because they provide robust null models against which to compare real biodiveristy patterns in order to rigorously test the importance of specific mechanisms in shaping biodiversity.
-The maximum entropy theory of ecology \citep[METE][]{harte2011} provides one of the most useful null predictive frameworks because it produces many falsifiable patterns (the species abundance distribuiton, metabolic rate distribution, species area relationship and network structure) and is grounded in the principles of statistical mechanics \citep{harte2011, jaynes}.
+The maximum entropy theory of ecology \citep[METE][]{harte2011} provides one of the most useful null predictive frameworks because it produces many falsifiable patterns (the species abundance distribuiton, metabolic rate distribution, species area relationship, and network structure) and is grounded in the principles of statistical mechanics \citep{harte2011, jaynes}.
 METE draws from the probabilistic properties of large, randomly assembled systems \citep{harte2011} and thus its predictions constitute a community in statistical steady state.
-Statistical steady state means specifically that a system is governed by only a few simple state variables, which constitute a state space, and that no additionally processes limit the system’s ability to freely explore this state space.
-This precise definition is made more clear in Box 1.
-Statistical steady state connects to some notions from the literature on ecological equilibrium, specifically the condition of stationarity \citep{chesson} and egodicity \citep{maurer}, but is in no way tied \citep{harte2011} to ideas relating to equilibrium as a hypothesized state that ecosystems may attain or be driven away from \citep{}.
+Statistical steady state (Box 1.) means specifically that a system is governed by only a few simple state variables, which constitute a state space, and that no additional processes limit the system’s ability to freely explore this state space.
+Statistical steady state connects to some notions from the literature on ecological equilibrium, specifically the condition of stationarity \citep{chesson} and egodicity \citep{maurer}, but is in no way tied \citep{harte2011} to ideas relating to equilibrium in the traditional sense as a state that ecosystems may attain or be driven away from \citep{}.

 ------------------------------------------------------------------------------------------------------------------------------------